TheNickOfTime/handbrake-web/README.md

   handbrake-worker:
     image: ghcr.io/thenickoftime/handbrake-web-worker:latest
     container_name: handbrake-web-worker
-    user: 1000:1000
+    user: 1000:1000 #edit to run as user (uuid:guid) with permissions to access your media.
+0:0 to run as root.
     environment:
       - WORKER_ID= #give your worker a unique name
-      - SERVER_URL= #set to the url or ip of your server
+      - SERVER_URL= #set to the url or ip of your server, prefix with http:// or https://
       - SERVER_PORT= #if using a reverse proxy, this may be different than what is set above
     volumes:
       - /path/to/your/media:/video #ensure this path is the same across all containers